Taxes, Retirement & Insurance

 Medicaid provides insurance coverage for people with lower incomes, older people, people with disabilities and some families and children.
 This website gives basic information about the program in general since eligibility rules vary by state.

 This is the Medicaid site for California.
-To apply for Medi-Cal and/or to learn more about the program, click on Medi-Cal information for Individuals and Families on the left side of the page or enter this URL http://www.dhcs.ca.gov/services/medi-cal/Pages/MCIndividual.aspx.
+To apply for Medi-Cal and/or to learn more about the program, click on Medi-Cal information for Individuals and Families on the left side of the page or for individuals enter this URL: https://www.dhcs.ca.gov/individuals

 Through this site you can apply for Social Security and disability benefits, apply for survivor’s benefits, determine if you qualify for benefits, appeal a decision, and estimate your future benefits.